 Fountains & Memorial Banners

-White, and Blue.” — Columbia, the Gem of the Ocean | Columbia was an idealized name for America in the early days of the Republic…
+Columbia was an idealized name for America in the early days of the Republic…

 The “Profiles in Courage” that we all witnessed on September 11, 2001 — and in the horrifying months that followed — surpassed the bravest bravery most of us have ever seen.
-That is what makes the profiles in vanity of those who stole the recovery Americans had every right to expect a capital offense.
+That is what makes the “Profiles in Vanity” of those who stole the recovery Americans had every right to expect a capital offense.
 Heads should roll — or at least reputations and careers — for putting their petty ambitions and prejudices before their loyalty to the American people.
-We are very glad that there is something suitable ready for the 10th Anniversary, because a lot of dedicated people have been working very hard for the sake of the country and the 9/11 Families.
-But it is certainly not the best we can do.
-What follows are constructive suggestions to make it better.

 Everywhere we look today we see examples of government barreling down the tracks like a runaway train and there never seems to be anything we can do about it.
 But a crucial measure of the integrity of a system, a community, or a citizen is how effectively each can address and correct evident breakdowns and threats before they inevitably get worse.
 The dedicated workers who cleared away the hellacious wreckage of the 9/11 attacks months ahead of schedule — showed us how it’s done: You show up and you do it.

-Is it not our collective memorial, to our collective loss, when we were savagely attacked, on our collective soil?
+Is it not after all our collective memorial, to our collective loss,

 Comfort